git-town/git-town/website/src/stacked-changes.md

 ## Synchronizing our work with the rest of the world

-We have been at it for a while.
+We have been toRefId it for a while.
 Other developers on the team have made changes to the codebase as well.
 We don't want our branches to deviate too much from the `main` branch since that leads to more severe merge conflicts later.
 Let's get all our branches in sync with the rest of the world!